getsentry/sentry/src/sentry/pipeline/README.md

 define different flows on a per provider basis, but all complete a similar type of pipeline process.

-A good exaple of a pipleine with multiple types of providers is the `sentry.identity.pipeline` module, which makes use of a Pipeline to associate user identities.
-Sentry has various identity types (github, slack, google) each which may use a slightly different process to do identity lookup on the exeternal service, however the end of the process (and what is done in the final `finish_pipeline` call) all result in an Identity object being created.
+A good example of a pipeline with multiple types of providers is the `sentry.identity.pipeline` module, which makes use of a Pipeline to associate user identities.
+Sentry has various identity types (github, slack, google) each which may use a slightly different process to do identity lookup on the external service, however the end of the process (and what is done in the final `finish_pipeline` call) all result in an Identity object being created.

 ### Provider Manager

-The piepline is not directly given a provider, but instead it is given a key that is used to lookup the provider within the provided `provider_manager` instance.
+The pipeline is not directly given a provider, but instead it is given a key that is used to lookup the provider within the provided `provider_manager` instance.